 The impressive KNOSSOS PALACE seen in Piraeus.
-She was built during the same year as the BLUE STAR 1 (and three years after the HELLENIC HIGHSPEED), though she was completed in Italy for the Heraklion-based company.
+She was built during the same year as the BLUE STAR 1 (and three years after the HELLENIC HIGHSPEED), although she was completed in Italy for the Heraklion-based company.
 The BLUE STAR 1 and the KNOSSOS PALACE once competed against each other, back in 2013, when the BLUE STAR 1 had been deployed on the Piraeus-Heraklion line.

 Right behind the HELLENIC HIGHSPEED was one of her fleetmates, the hydrofoil FLYING DOLPHIN XVIII of Hellenic Seaways, which operates on the Saronic Gulf.
 She was returning from the island of Aegina and had just entered the port of Piraeus.

-The BLUE GALAXY, previously known as the LEFKA ORI of ANEK Lines, seen in Piraeus, in what was her third straight season operating for Blue Star Ferries on the Piraeus-Chania line, as part of the ANEK-Attica Group joint venture.
+The BLUE GALAXY, previously known as the LEFKA ORI of ANEK Lines, seen in Piraeus, during what was her third straight season operating for Blue Star Ferries on the Piraeus-Chania line, as part of the ANEK-Attica Group joint venture.

 The impressive BLUE GALAXY seen resting in Piraeus, prior to her late evening departure for Chania.